hydephp/develop/README.md

 HTTP server API, providing a robust and fast way to route and handle requests without any extra dependencies.

-In addition, the source files are no longer compiled by calling the HydeCLI in a separate process, instead the server compiles source files directly through the Hyde Framework code without any intermediary process.
+In addition, the source files are no longer compiled by calling the HydeCLI in a separate process, instead, the server compiles source files directly through the Hyde Framework code without any intermediary process.

 This gives the huge benefit of being able to catch errors and exceptions directly,